Package insert / prescribing information

 INDICATIONS AND USAGE:

-NOT FOR INJECTION INTO THE EYE.
-Gentamicin Sulfate Ophthalmic Ointment is not for injection.
+Gentamicin sulfate ophthalmic ointment is not for injection.
 It should never be injected subconjunctivally, nor should it be directly introduced into the anterior chamber of the eye.

-If irritation or hypersensitivity to any component of the drug develops, the patient should discontinue use of this preparation, and appropriate therapy should be instituted.
+If irritation or hypersensitivity to any component of the drug develops, the patient should discontinue use of this preparation and appropriate therapy should be instituted.

 Ophthalmic ointments may retard corneal healing.

 Carcinogenesis, Mutagenesis, Impairment of Fertility: There are no published carcinogenicity or impairment of fertility studies on gentamicin.

-Safety and effectiveness in neonates have not been established.
+Pediatric Use: Safety and effectiveness in neonates have not been established.

 Bacterial and fungal corneal ulcers have developed during treatment with gentamicin ophthalmic preparations.

-The most frequently reported adverse reactions are ocular burning and irritation upon drug instillation, non-specific conjunctivitis, conjunctival epithelial defects, and conjunctival hyperemia.
+The most frequently reported adverse reactions are ocular burning and irritation upon drug instillation, non-specific conjunctivitis, conjunctival epithelial defects and conjunctival hyperemia.

-Other adverse reactions which have occurred rarely are allergic reactions, thrombocytopenic purpura, and hallucinations.
+Other adverse reactions which have occurred rarely are allergic reactions, thrombocytopenic purpura and hallucinations.